THE PROCUREMENT AND EXPENSE FOR PROFESSIONAL SPORTS

 3. Uniforms and team gear purchases – from delay to on-time performance

-Using a Shopping List for regularly requested items is essentially a “Favorites” list that can be setup by user, by department or system wide.
+Using a Shopping List for regularly requested items is essentially a “Favorites” list that can be set up by the user, by department or system-wide.
 Additionally, using the duplicate requisition function in your requisition software saves you from entering the same data for each re-order.
 It’s a simple, powerful feature that makes smart use of your staff’s time, reduces data entry errors and keeps your procurement engine performing at its peak.

 4. Multi-company/multi-league teams – from penalty box to slam dunk consolidations

 Between the majors and the minors, many professional sports organizations have multiple corporate entities, teams, and locations – which naturally complicates the requisition and purchasing processes.

 Consolidating purchasing across the entire organization eliminates costly duplicate purchasing and enables you to take fuller advantage of volume buying discounts by using the procurement software’s multi-company and inter-company features.
 You also have the ability to transfer inventory among companies’ central repository for multiple AP ledgers, streamlining and simplifying multi-company accounting.